-Switching to AT&T?
-We break down the carrier’s new unlimited and prepaid plans
+AT&T adds $40 prepaid plan option, if you set up autopay

 AT&T finally did it.
-The wireless carrier recently announced that it joined Sprint and T-Mobile in offering unlimited talk, text, and data.
+The wireless carrier has joined Sprint and T-Mobile in offering unlimited talk, text, and data.
 But even with the switch, the carrier’s plans remain the most expensive, and some of its plan options are odd.
 If you live in an area where Verizon, T-Mobile, and Sprint don’t work, AT&T is likely your only option.
 That said, it offers some solid options for subscribers.

 There’s no contract, and you have to pay the full, unsubsidized price for each smartphone on your plan.
 You’ll pay for each device in installments, which typically range between $20 and $30 a month per phone.
 You can also add your own phone to your plan instead of buying a new one.